jaeseonlee-stat/scanplot/README.md

 Jaeseon Lee

-For spatial analysis, Kulldorff's (1997) scan statistics is a typical statistic for cluster detection.
-The package '*scanplot*' **harnesses scan statistics** to efficiently detect spatial and temporal patterns in spatio-temporal datasets, with automatic distribution selection based on zero case prevalence.
-On top of that, the package includes **a specialized plotting function** for visualizing spatial clusters identified by the scan statistics across various temporal domains.
+For spatial analysis, Kulldorff's (1997) scan statistics is a typical methodology for cluster detection.
+The package '*scanplot*' **harnesses scan statistics** (via *scan_seq()*) to efficiently detect spatial and temporal patterns in spatio-temporal datasets, with automatic distribution selection based on zero case prevalence.
+On top of that, the package includes **a specialized plotting function** (via *scan_plot()*) for visualizing spatial clusters identified by the scan statistics across various temporal domains.
 This comprehensive toolkit offers users a streamlined solution for robust analyses and clear visualizations of spatio-temporal patterns in their data.

-We assumed a Zero-inflated Poisson distribution if the zero cases exceed 30% of the total, and the Poisson distribution, otherwise.
+For implement scan statistics, we assumed a Zero-inflated Poisson distribution if the zero cases exceed 30% of the total, and the Poisson distribution, otherwise.
 Also, the maximum size of the scanning windows is set to 50%.

 ## Installation